About: R' Moshe Zilverberg,

 > We believe that Yeshua HaMashiach (Jesus The Messiah) is The Anointed One all of the scriptures point to, and also the primary builder of The Kingdom Of Heaven.
 We believe in His virgin birth, His miracles, His vicarious and atoning death through His shed blood, His bodily resurrection, His ascension to the right hand of The Father, and in His personal return in power and glory to judge the living and the dead.

-> We believe man was created in the image of God.
+> We believe that man, was created in the image of God.
 Although, through disobedience, man fell from his first state and became separated from God.
 Men are sinners both by nature and choice.
-All men since Adam's fall are born with this "fallen" sinful nature (T'hillim/Psalm 51:5) and as such are creatures under the wrath of God.
+All men since Adam's fall are born with this "fallen" sinful nature (Tehillim/Psalm 51:5) and as such are creatures under the wrath of God.

 > We believe in the present ministry of the Ruach HaKodesh (Holy Spirit) by Whose indwelling the believer is enabled to live a holy life unto God.

 > We believe all the words of the biblical Prophets are true.